yukas/yukas.github.io/_posts/2015-11-05-how-to-rotate-rails-logs.markdown

 {% endhighlight %}

 Test your setup:

 `cat /var/lib/logrotate/status`

-File contains information about what logs got rotated and when.
+You should see information about what logs got rotated and when.

 Good day!